-- Translating research into practice by identifying opportunities (policy, programs, and quality of care) to dismantle racist systems
+- Translate research into practice by identifying opportunities to reduce disparities and inequities by dismantling racist systems.